Deformations of path algebras of quivers with relations: Main results

 \begin{theorem}[(Theorems \ref{theorem:linfinitytransfer} and \ref{theorem:equivalenceformal})] There exists an L$_\infty[1]$ algebra $\mathbf p (Q, R)$ with underlying cochain complex $P^{\hdot+2} = \Hom_{A^\e} (P_{\ldot+2}, A)$ and an L$_\infty[1]$ quasi-isomorphism between $\mathbf p(Q, R)$ and $\Hom_{A^\e} (\Bar_{\ldot+2}, A)$ with its DG Lie$[1]$ algebra structure.

 This L$_\infty[1]$ algebra naturally controls the deformation theory of $R$ and in light of the L$_\infty[1]$ quasi-isomorphism also the deformation theory of $A$. \end{theorem}

-(Here, and indeed throughout the article, we work with the notions of L$_\infty[1]$ algebras and DG Lie$[1]$ algebras.
-We have been careful in working with a consistent choice of sign conventions, and the notions of L$_\infty[1]$ and DG Lie$[1]$ algebras --- which are simply shifted versions of the more classical notions of L$_\infty$ algebras and DG Lie algebras (see Remark \ref{ordinarydgalgebra}) --- allow us to avoid otherwise rather complicated signs that would appear in the various formulas involving higher brackets.
-Except when taking a close look at signs, we invite the reader simply to ignore the $[1]$.)
+\begin{remark} Here, and indeed throughout most of the book, we work with the notions of L$_\infty[1]$ algebras and DG Lie$[1]$ algebras .
+We have been careful in working with a consistent choice of sign conventions.
+The notions of L$_\infty[1]$ and DG Lie$[1]$ algebras --- which are simply shifted versions of the more classical notions of L$_\infty$ algebras and DG Lie algebras (see Remark \ref{ordinarydgalgebra}) --- allow us to avoid otherwise rather complicated signs that would appear in the various formulas involving higher brackets.
+Except when taking a close look at signs, we invite the reader simply to ignore the $[1]$. \end{remark}

-In a general L$_\infty$ or L$_\infty [1]$ algebra, the notion of equivalence between Maurer--Cartan elements can be given by homotopy equivalence, which can be rather cumbersome in practice.
-Theorem \ref{theorem:mainquasi} implies in particular that we may instead work with the more intrinsic notion of equivalence between reduction systems.
+In a general L$_\infty$ or L$_\infty [1]$ algebra , the notion of equivalence between Maurer--Cartan elements is that of homotopy equivalence, which can be rather cumbersome in practice.
+Theorem \ref{theorem:mainquasi} implies in particular that we may instead work with the intrinsic and practicable notion of equivalence between reduction systems.